 Frequently Asked Questions

-System Fields & Schema Structure
+System Fields & Schema

 What are system fields in Hygraph, and why are they important?

-What default model fields are included in every Hygraph content model?
+Which default model fields are included in every Hygraph content model?

-What asset fields are available in Hygraph?
+What asset fields are available in Hygraph, and how can they be customized?

 How does version history work in Hygraph?